induane/asinine-website/topics/articles/2018/other/other_01.rst

     by :ref:`brant`

+.. note:: After this article ran I it was referenced a few times under the
+    mistaken assumption that the river here is my own.
+While there are a few elements—mostly existential in nature—that have a basis in my own thoughts and feelings, the bulk of it is a work of fiction.
+I tried to put myself into the minds of people to see if there were more compassionate reasons for what appeared to me to be problematic behavior.
+It's an amalgam of things based on my own interpretations and intuitions of [mostly]others.

 You shake yourself.
 Death.
 Not existing.
 A momentary piece of you grasps the paradox of it and shakes you to the core.
 Desperate you hide from the idea and distract yourself.
 You talk to someone, read, turn on the TV, open your phone,